Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Is it realistic to exit with profit in Saudi Arabia as of 2026?

-As of early 2026, the likelihood of selling with a profit in Saudi Arabia is medium to high if you hold for at least three to five years and buy in a structurally strong location, but quick flips are risky given modest national price growth.
+As of early 2026, the likelihood of selling with a profit is medium to high if you hold at least five to seven years in a strong location, but short-term flips (under three years) are risky given low-single-digit national growth and transaction costs.

 What sources have we used to write this blog article?